 It's easy to get stuck during NaNoWriMo.
-After writing 31,673 words in 19 days or perhaps even 5,000 words in a few days, what else could be written?
+After writing 31,673 words in 19 days or even 5,000 words in a few days, what else could I write about?
 The story has a plot, but there's no clear path of where the story is going.
-I've gotten to this point a lot during this NaNoWriMo.
+I've gotten to this point many times during this NaNoWriMo.
 Before … Continue reading Stuck in NaNoWriMo

 Self-publishing allows writers to publish anything they want.
 But marketing is harder.
 That said, here's some tips to help self-published books be more marketable: 1) Make sure your manuscript is perfect Hiring a professional editor is the best way to go.
 It can be a lot of money, but it's a huge turnoff to find … Continue reading Tips for self-publishing

 As a quote lover, I'm grateful for this challenge.
 Thanks so much to George from The Many-Storied Building for this nomination.
 He has a brilliant blog over there that's a great read.
 Check his website out if you got the time!
 The Rulebook: 1.
 Thank the person who nominated you.
 2. Post a quote for three consecutive … Continue reading Three Days, Three Quotes Challenge – Day 2

 There’s one sentence that always haunts a writer’s mind.
 Am I good enough?
 Our stories, which is a part of us, are almost like our children and it’s scary that they cause us to wonder: Am I good enough?
 Even if it’s the story that needs to be fixed, the blame gets thrown at the … Continue reading Am I good enough?